Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The interval in milliseconds when OpenTelemetry is exported to the collector endpoint.
                                Default: `15000` (15 seconds).
+      --mms, --maxmetricstreams, --OtlpMaxMetricStreams=VALUE
+                             Specifiy the max number of streams to collect in the default view.
+                               Default: `3000`.
       --em, --enableprometheusendpoint, --EnableMetrics=VALUE
                              Explicitly enable or disable exporting prometheus
                                metrics directly on the standard path.